 After owning another steamer with a rectangular mop surface, I prefer the triangle shape, because it gets into corners more easily.
 Most models also come with a carpet glide which allows you to run the steamer over your carpet surface to freshen carpet in between deep cleanings.
-This doesn’t pick up any dirt but does refresh the carpet.
+This won’t pick up dirt but will refresh the carpet.

-If you are not up for the steamer route, you can use the all-purpose cleaner spray above and mop it with a microfiber dust mop to give your floors a nice clean.
-Always sweep well before using steam or a wet cleaner on your floors.
+If you are not up for the steamer route, you can use my glass and all-purpose cleaner spray.
+Spray the pad of a microfiber dust mop to give your floors a nice clean.
+Always sweep or vacuum well before using any steam or wet cleaner on your floors.

 1 gallon of hot tap water